Elijah-Detilisi/Vision-3.0/README.md

 When activated, this system detects and reports whenever an unauthorized person attempts to touch your device.

 ## System Capabilities
-Using OpenCV, the system accesses your webcam and opens the live video feed to monitor the surroundings and using advanced Proximity-Detection it calculates the distance between a detected human body and the lense of your webcam and if the calculated distance is less or equal to the defined DISTANCE_DANGER_THRESHOLD, it triggers a loud alarm to stun the intruder and alerts other people that an intruder is trying to touch your computer.
+Using OpenCV, the system accesses your webcam and opens the live video feed to monitor the surroundings and using advanced Proximity-Detection it calculates the distance between a detected human body and the lens of your webcam and if the calculated distance is less or equal to the defined DISTANCE_DANGER_THRESHOLD, it triggers a loud alarm to stun the intruder and alerts other people that an intruder is trying to touch your computer.

 ## System Operations
 #### To Start Using VISION;